5 Steps to Take If Your Blog Posts Are Being Stolen

 Did they canonicalize your version?
 The page attribute of rel="canonical" is a piece of meta data you can use to tell Google what the original version of a piece of content is.
 Content syndication sites do this to acknowledge the original publisher of a piece of content.
 That way they aren't penalized as content thieves, and the original publisher gets more value from it than they otherwise would.

-Rel Canonical in Source
+Rel Canonical In Source

 Some novice bloggers read about content syndication and curation, and think they can get away with copying posts if they just acknowledge the original publisher.
 It's possible that they're trying to do so.
 It's still not a good thing to do, but you may be able to turn it into an opportunity rather than an adversarial battle.